-- Ability to manage talented professional staff, ideally both individually and in teams. - Ability to articulate management approach and evaluate alternative approaches. - Strong leadership skills with the ability to provide direction and focus for team members as well as motivating the team to achieve results.
+• Strong leadership skills with the ability to provide direction and focus for team members as well as motivating the team to achieve results.

-Competency Framework
+Competency framework

-You may wish to consider the Utility Regulator's Competency Framework when completing your application.
-A copy is attached to this recruitment pack.
+You may wish to consider the Utility Regulator's competency framework when completing your application.
+A copy is provided with this recruitment pack.

-5. The Selection Process
+5. The selection process

-How to Apply
+How to apply

-Completed application forms must be received by 2.00 pm on 9th June 2023
+Completed application forms must be received by 2:00pm on Friday 4 August 2023.

 Please submit your application by email, in MS Word format.
 A typed or scanned signature will be accepted.
-Please submit your completed equal opportunities monitoring form in a separate email labelled clearly "Monitoring Form" in the subject line.
+Please submit your completed equal opportunities monitoring form in a separate email labelled clearly 'Monitoring Form' in the subject line.
 The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the Utility Regulator computer systems, not the time sent from a candidate's email account.